 Getting started is a quick and simple process.
 No entrance exams are required and you don’t have to provide official transcripts.
 A master’s degree is not required to take doctoral-level courses.
 (However, if you wish to commit to CalSouthern’s Doctor of Business Administration program, a master’s degree is a prerequisite.)
 Courses start every month; you’ll never encounter a closed course or waiting list!

 *Although credits from regionally accredited institutions like CalSouthern are readily accepted by other universities, acceptance is at the discretion of the receiving institution.

 MKT 87515 Coordinating and Managing Supply Chains

-This course explores the issues and developments in operations management with an emphasis on the manager’s perspective on supply chains.
-The focus of this course is on managing material and information flow across organizational boundaries, and emphasizes the challenges of managing across both functional and firm boundaries.
-This course takes the integrative approach to product/information design, development, and delivery.
-It reviews the fundamentals, logistics, operational execution and incentive alignment of supply chain management.Learning Outcomes:
+This course explores the issues and developments in operations management with an emphasis on a manager’s perspective on supply chains.
+The focus is on managing material and information flow across organizational boundaries, with an emphasis on the challenges of managing across both functional and firm boundaries.
+This course takes an integrative approach to product/information design, development, and delivery.
+It reviews the fundamentals, logistics, operational execution, and incentive alignment of supply-chain management.Learning Outcomes:

 - Integrate the course concepts through interaction with other Learners and your Mentor

 - Understand and discuss supply chain management and logistics importance in business

 - Understand importance of logistics in business competitiveness

 - Analyze how customer relationships are developed and used in supply chain mgt.